 #1 Your job in home country

 You can show that you have a permanent well paying job in your home country.
-You should submit your payslips and employment letter as a proof of continuity of job.
+You should submit your payslips and employment letter as proof of the continuity of the job.

-You have good chances if you have been working for same company for more than 2 year at a stretch.
-Changing jobs frequently is not considered a good sign and brings a doubt in visa officer’s mind.
+You have good chances if you have been working for the same company for more than 2 years at a stretch.
+Changing jobs frequently is not considered a good sign and brings a doubt in the visa officer’s mind.

 I recommend sharing the last 3 year income tax return copy too.

-Submit the leave approval application on official company letter head for your travel period.
+Submit the leave approval application on the official company letterhead for your travel period.

 #2 Your home Ownership papers

-If you own a real estate in home country, then show your property ownership papers.
-Ownership of immovable property is considered a strong tie and gives signal that you will return.
+If you own a real estate in your home country, then show your property ownership papers.
+Ownership of immovable property is considered a strong tie and gives the signal that you will return.

 Owning more than one property is a strong evidence of home ties.